ory/docs/docs/oathkeeper/pipeline/error.md

 As discussed in the previous section, when `config.when` is empty, the error handler will always match.
-This of course is a problem because ORY Oathkeeper now does not know if it should redirect or send a JSON error!
+This of course is a problem because ORY Oathkeeper now doesn't know if it should redirect or send a JSON error!

 Therefore, an additional configuration - called `fallback` - is available: